China's Zeekr launches electric SUV, targets Europe | Technology

 China's Zeekr launches electric SUV, targets Europe

-Chinese electric vehicle maker Zeekr on Wednesday launched a compact, all-electric sports utility vehicle, as it targeted a premium market in China that has been dominated by German automakers.
+Chinese electric vehicle maker Zeekr on Wednesday launched a compact, all-electric sport utility vehicle, as it targeted a premium market in China that has been dominated by German automakers.

-The Geely-owned brand said it also planned to offer the SUV-styled Zeekr X and its Zeekr 001 EV sedan in Europe without saying when that would be.
-With a starting price of 189,800 yuan ($27,615.31) in China, the Zeekr X offers features such as the ability to unlock the car using facial recognition technology and an option for an in-vehicle refrigerator, CEO Andy An told an event in China's southwestern city of Chengdu.
+The Geely-owned brand said it also planned to offer the SUV-styled Zeekr X and its Zeekr 001 EV sedan in Western Europe without saying when that would be.
+With a starting price of 189,800 yuan ($27,615.31) in China, the Zeekr X offers features such as facial recognition to unlock the car and an option for an in-vehicle refrigerator, Chief Executive Andy An told an event in China's southwestern city of Chengdu.

-The company will start delivering the Zeekr X SUV in China from June this year, he said.
-Zeekr's event to launch the new model took place ahead of the Auto Shanghai show, scheduled for April 18-27, where automakers such as fellow Chinese brand Nio and Germany's BMW are expected to show off their latest models.
+The company will start delivering the Zeekr X in China from June with a target of delivering 40,000 this year, An said.
+Zeekr's event to launch the new model took place ahead of the Auto Shanghai show, scheduled for April 18-27, where automakers such as Chinese brand Nio and Germany's BMW are expected to show off their latest models.

+An said Zeekr would provide more details on its strategy for overseas sales then.
+After Europe, Zeekr will target Asian markets outside China, An said without providing details.
+The Geely-owned EV maker has jointly developed a small EV for use as a robotaxi in partnership with Alphabet's self-driving technology unit Waymo.

 Pure electric and plug-in hybrid cars, accounted for 44% of first-quarter sales of premium cars in China, data from China Association of Automobile Manufacturers show.
 While Geely founder Eric Li has ambitions for Zeekr, it lags EV peers in China.